 - Live Inputs only available for SM-S (SoundMan-Server) users.

-- Output channels are physical outputs on sound cards / audio interfaces.
+- Audio Output Channels are physical outputs on sound cards / audio interfaces.
 For example, a 7.1 sound card has 8 output channels and with an SCS Standard license you will be able to use up to 4 of these channels.
-These could be set up as 4 mono outputs, or 2 stereo outputs, or 1 stereo output and 2 mono outputs, or 1 4-channel output (although that is unlikely).
+These could be set up as 4 mono outputs, or 2 stereo outputs, or 1 stereo output and 2 mono outputs, or 1 4-channel output.

 - For DMX Control you need an Enttec 'DMX USB PRO' or 'DMX USB PRO MK2'.
 (Note that the cheaper Enttec 'Open DMX USB' is not suitable as this only supports DMX Send, not DMX Receive.)